-:rev ::rev Revisions from the beginning of the branch up to and including rev . rev: Revisions starting with rev to the end of the branch containing rev . rev :: Revisions starting just after rev to the end of the branch containing rev . branch An argument that is a branch means all revisions on that branch. branch1:b branch1:: branch.
-The latest revision in branch . ' with no revisions means the latest revision on the default branch, he trunk.
-There can be no space between the ' $-r$ ' option and its -S Suppress the he header if no revisions are selected. -s states Print information about revisions whose state attributes match one of the states given in the comma-separated list states . -t Print the s ame as '-h', plus the descriptive text. -wlogins ing in the mation about revisions checked in by users with login names appear- comma-separated list logins .
-If logins is omitted, the user's login is There can be no space between the ' $-w$ ' option and its argument. log prin nts the inters section of the revisions selected with the options '-d', '-s', and '-w', log prints the intersection of the revisions selected with the options '-d', '-s', and '-w', intersected with the union of the revisions selected by '-b' and '-r'.
+:rev

+::rev Revisions from the beginning of the branch up to and including rev.

+rev: Revisions starting with rev to the end of the branch containing rev.

+rev: Revisions starting just after rev to the end of the branch containing rev.

+branch An argument that is a branch means all revisions on that branch.

+branch1:branch2 branch1::branch2

+A range of branches means all revisions on the branches in that range.

+branch.
+The latest revision in branch.

+A bare '-r' with no revisions means the latest revision on the default branch, normally the trunk.
+There can be no space between the '-r' option and its argument.

+-S Suppress the header if no revisions are selected.

+-s states

+Print information about revisions whose state attributes match one of the states given in the comma-separated list states.
+Individual states may be any text string, though CVS commonly only uses two states, 'Exp' and 'dead'.
+See Section A.7.1 [admin options], page 105 for more information.

+- -t Print the same as '-h', plus the descriptive text. - -wlogins Print information about revisions checked in by users with login names appearing in the comma-separated list logins.
+If logins is omitted, the user's login is assumed.
+There can be no space between the '-w' option and its argument.

+log prints the intersection of the revisions selected with the options '-d', '-s', and '-w', intersected with the union of the revisions selected by '-b' and '-r'.

-A.14.2 log examples
+A.15.2 log examples